lee2sman/Scripting_Spring2019/week5/README.md

 setInterval(displayTime, 1000);
 ```

 This line uses setInterval.
-Every 1000 milliseconds the displayTime() function will run.
+Every 1 second (aka 1000 milliseconds) the *displayTime()* function will run.

 ## Assignment - Build a Better Clock